The One Woman: Plot summary

 Reverend Joseph Gordon, a preacher in New York City, clashes with church elders because of his socialist views.
-Despite being a socialist, his best friend, Mark Overman, is a millionnaire Wall Street banker.
+Despite being a socialist, his best friend, Mark Overman, is a millionaire Wall Street banker.

 Meanwhile, Gordon grows apart from his wife, Ruth, who disapproves of his politics.
 After he starts a relationship with Kate Ransom, a wealthy female parishioner, he divorces his wife.
 Kate Ransom donates a million dollars for him to start a new church and thus get rid of the disapproving church elders.
 The new church is called the "Temple of Man".

 Unfortunately, Kate Ransom falls in love with his friend Mark Overman.
 The two men have a fight over the woman, and Gordon kills Overman.
 Ransom tells the police about the murder and Gordon is sentenced to the death penalty.
 Meanwhile, his faithful ex-wife asks her childhood lover, now the Governor of New York, to grant him a pardon, which he does.
 Gordon is rescued from execution at the last minute.